Margaret H. Wright: Professional Service

 Wright has several in numerous service roles including chairing and serving on prize and search committees, serving on a variety of national and international advisory committees, chairing several important reviews, etc. Highlights include the following:

 From 1995 to 1996, she served as the (first female) president of the Society for Industrial and Applied Mathematics (SIAM).
-She served on the SIAM Board of Trustees from 2000 to 2005 and its Council from 1987 to 1989.
+She served on the SIAM Board of Trustees from 2000 to 2005 and its council from 1987 to 1989.
 She was SIAM Vice President at-large from 1990 to 1993.

 From 1999 to 2004, she was editor-in-chief of SIAM Review.

 In 2010, she chaired the UK International Review of the Mathematical Sciences, Engineering and Physical Sciences Research Council.

 Awards and Recognitions

 In 1997, she was elected to the National Academy of Engineering.

+In 1998, she was delivered the Etta Z. Falconer Lecture, an award from the Association for Women in Mathematics that honors "women who have made distinguished contributions to the mathematical sciences or mathematics education."

 In 2000, she was selected to deliver the Noether Lecture, an award of the Association for Women in Mathematics honoring "women who have made fundamental and sustained contributions to the mathematical sciences."

 In 2001, she was elected a member of the American Academy of Arts and Sciences.

 In 2000, she received the SIAM Award for Distinguished Service to the Profession.

 In 2002, she received the AMS Award for Distinguished Public Service.

 In 2002, she became a Fellow of the Institute for Operations Research and the Management Sciences.

 In 2003, she received an honorary doctorate (D. Math) from the University of Waterloo.

 In 2005, she was elected to the National Academy of Sciences.

 In 2008, she was awarded an Honorary Doctor of Technology by the Royal Institute of Technology (KTH), Sweden.

 In 2009, she became a Fellow of the Society for Industrial and Applied Mathematics (SIAM).

 In 2012, she became a fellow of the American Mathematical Society.

 In 2013, she was named an honorary member of the London Mathematical Society.

 In 2016, she was named a Senior Fellow in the Simons Society of Fellows.

 In 2019, she was awarded the John von Neumann Prize "in recognition of her pioneering contributions to the numerical solution of optimization problems and to the exposition of the subject."
 Her prize lecture was presented at ICIAM in Valencia, Spain on July 16, 2019.